NBISweden/workshop-reproducible-research/docs/rmarkdown.md

   all chunks above the current chunk and one for running the code in the current chunk (depending on your layout, otherwise you can find the options in the *Run* drop-down).
+* You can easily insert an empty chunk in your Rmd document in RStudio by pressing *Insert* --> *R*.

-- Depending on your settings, the output of the chunk code will be displayed inline in the Rmd document, or in RStudio's *Console* and *Plot* panels.
+Depending on your settings, the output of the chunk code will be displayed inline in the Rmd document, or in RStudio's *Console* and *Plot* panels.
 To customize this setting, press the cog-wheel next to the *Knit* button and select either "Chunk Output Inline" or "Chunk Output in Console".
-* You can easily insert an empty chunk in your Rmd document in RStudio by pressing *Insert* --> *R*.
-* In the top right in the editor panel in RStudio there is a button to toggle the document outline.
+Additionally, in the top right in the editor panel in RStudio there is a button to toggle the document outline.
 By making that visible you can click and jump between sections (headers and named code chunks) in your R Markdown document.

 ## R Markdown and the case study